-Some foreign workers are cap-exempt beneficiaries because they have been counted before, and some U.S. employers are cap-exempt petitioners.
+Some foreign workers are H-1B cap-exempt beneficiaries because they have been counted before, and some U.S. employers are cap-exempt petitioners.

-Foreign workers who already hold H-1B visa status in the U.S. are exempt from the cap if they were counted under the cap when their status was granted.
+Foreign workers who already hold H-1B visa status in the U.S. are exempt from the cap if they were counted against the cap when their status was first granted.
 This includes any worker already issued an H-1B visa abroad who has entered the U.S. on that visa to work for the sponsoring employer, and any worker who was granted a change of status to H-1B, evidenced by a Form I-797 approval notice with a replacement I-94 portion.
-It does NOT include workers who currently hold H-1B status in a cap-exempt job, such as a faculty or researchers at a university or government research institution, or physicians at teaching hospitals.
+It does NOT include workers who currently hold, and have only held, H-1B status in a cap-exempt job, such as a faculty or researchers at a university or government research institution, or physicians at teaching hospitals.

-Workers in H-1B status who were cap-subject when they first obtained H status are exempt from the cap when seeking to extend their stay or change jobs.
-This even applies to workers currently outside the U.S., as long as they have held H-1B visa status during the past six years, have not exhausted the full six years, and have not spent a full year outside the U.S.
+Workers in H-1B status who were counted against the cap when they first obtained H status are exempt from the cap when seeking to extend their stay or change jobs.
+This even applies to workers who may be currently outside the U.S., so long as they have held H-1B visa status during the past six years, have not exhausted the full six years, and they have not spent a full year outside the U.S.

 Certain non-profit employers are exempt from the H-1B cap, but not all types of non-profits qualify.
-The exemption only covers institutions of higher education, non-profit research institutions, government research institutions, and non-profits formally affiliated with an exempt educational institution.
-The types of non-profits that qualify for this exemption have been construed narrowly: At present, non-profit service, community, policy and arts organizations do not qualify for the cap exemption.
+The exemption only covers I. non-profit institutions of higher education, II. non-profit research institutions, III. government research institutions, and IV. non-profits which are formally affiliated with a cap-exempt institution of higher education.
+The types of non-profits that qualify for this exemption have been construed narrowly: At present, most non-profit service, community, policy and arts organizations do not qualify for H-1B cap exemption.
 Unless the non-profit U.S. employer is primarily devoted to research, or is formally affiliated with a university, it does not qualify as a cap-exempt H-1B petitioner.
 What does “formally affiliated with an institution of higher education” mean?
 Per the final rule published in November 2016, effective on January 17, 2017, a qualifying affiliate must meet one of the following four criteria:

 Have more questions about H-1B cap exemptions?
 Contact Karin Wolman for a consultation today!